Mastering Working Capital Management: Key Components and Strategies for Optimization

 Unlock your loan potential with our expert guidance!

-What Are the Components of Working Capital?
+What are the Components of Working Capital?

 Why It Matters:

-• Covers emergency expenses and payroll.
+✅ Covers payroll and emergency expenses

-2. Accounts Receivable: Managing Customer Payments
+2. Accounts Receivable: Managing Customer Payments Effectively

 Why It Matters:

-• Offer discounts for early payments.
+• Offer discounts for early payments (e.g., “2% off for payment within 10 days”).

 3. Inventory: Striking the Right Balance